CJYProjects/1987philconsti/README.md

 - Mobile and desktop friendly / Responsive layout
 - Per section collapsible view
 - Table of contents / Article buttons

+Click [here](https://cjyprojects.github.io/1987philconsti/) to view the demo site.
+Click [here](https://trello.com/b/3pn2W1Yt) to see what else is in store for this project.